 “What was that about?“, I asked.

-JJ shrugged and said nothing.
+She shrugged and said nothing.
 I did not understand what was happening.
 Martin was never one to show any kind of affection.
 And certainly never at an exchange.
 Then again there were a lot of things about him that I did not understand.
-So I went on with my day, with the fun things I had planned for JJ and I.
+So I went on with my day, with the fun things I had planned.

 What Comes Out in the Wash